UPDATED: November 11, 2021

 This Slavic holiday celebrates the end of the harsh winter season right before lent in March.
 Also known as Pancake Week, Maslenitsa is a weeklong holiday during which the Russian people eat blinis, thin pancakes covered in toppings that can range from sweet to savory.
 The round blinis represent the sun as it brings an end to cold winters.
 The celebration includes family gatherings, snowball fights, and community events, culminating in the burning of a straw effigy of “Lady Maslenitsa”, who represents the winter season.

-A Great Time to Connect
+Winter Holidays are a Great Time to Connect

 Your multicultural employees and customers are sure to appreciate it when you wish them a happy holiday in their native language.
 And when you need to say more than just a few words, contact the SpokenHere team of Interpreters and Translators to help bridge that gap.